hapijs/glue/API.md

 ### Notes

 If you are developing a plugin, ensure your plugin dependencies are properly managed to guarantee that all dependencies are loaded before your plugin registration completes.
-See [`server.dependency(dependencies, [after])`](http://hapijs.com/api#serverdependencydependencies-after) for more information.
+See [hapi's](https://hapijs.com/api) `server.dependency(dependencies, [after])` for more information.

 ## Usage